Schynige Platte to First

 Most everyone doing this route will start on the cog train to the Schynige Platte station.
 But, runners may want to include the 1600 meter climb from Interlaken to Schynige.

-The trail continues along a narrow ridge with dizzying views down to the Brienzersee (Lake Brienz) on the left, and unobstructed views of the Jungfrau Peaks to the right.
-After this section you’ll wander through remote feeling rocky terrain for a time before reaching the Berghaus Männdlennen, another opportunity for calories and/or caffeine.
+From Schynige Platte, the trail heads east near the crest of a long ridgeline with views down to the Brienzersee (Lake Brienz) on the left, and some of the region's best views of the Jungfrau Peaks to the right.
+After this section you’ll wander through remote feeling rocky terrain for a time before reaching the Berghaus Männdlennen, an opportunity for calories and/or caffeine.

-After this it’s a cruise on good running trails and a short climb to the Faulhorn (2681 meters, your highpoint) before a long descent on one of the most scenic panorama trails anywhere.
-You’ll arrive in First, a restaurant and lift station high above Grindelwald.
-Here you have the option of continuing down to Grindelwald (1200 meters down) on trails, or hopping in a gondola.
-Or another option, run down part way, there is another station at Bort where you can hop into a gondola.
+After this it’s a short climb to the Faulhorn (2681 meters, your highpoint) before a long descent on one of the most scenic panorama trails anywhere along the shore of the Bachsee.
+Shortly after the lake, you'll arrive to the First restaurant and lift station.
+Here, most hikers will climb into a gondola for the long drop to Grindelwald.
+But you do have the option of continuing down to Grindelwald (1200 meters down) on trails.

 From Grindelwald, trains run every half hour back to Interlaken.

-For more information, visit our Elevation Schynige Platte to Grindewald Run.
+For trail runners, much more information is available at our Elevation Schynige Platte to Grindewald Run.